Monday 04 February 2013

 The trio of Amber Goodwyn, Erin Ross and Jeremy MacCuish have finally released Grasslands, their debut under their current moniker (as Nightwood they released the great Carta Marina back in 2009), a loose concept album about standing on the edge of some great plains, imagining the vista too far for the naked eye to see.
 Goodwyn, the band’s lyricist, splits her time between the band’s Montreal base and the Canadian prairies, and manages to meld the two geographies with introspective turns of phrases, and her band’s urban, organic sound.
 They recorded the album in stops and starts on borrowed time, borrowed equipment, but never in a haphazard, sloppy way.
 MacCuish, who also plays in Parlovr, provides the solid percussion foundation on which the songs spring forth.
 Ross and Goodwyn harmonize with a razor sharp edge throughout these 11 songs, sometimes sounding like voices from a remembered dream, while at other times stinging like a slap in the face.

 Grasslands was released on January 22 through Cobra & Vulture’s Bandcamp page, with a handmade physical edition coming in March of this year.

 This entry was posted on Monday, February 4th, 2013 at 7:00 am and is filed under DiSC of the WEEK.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.